Alpha Kappa Delta (Sociology)

 The McPherson Prizes for Excellence in Scholarship

 Each year several prizes given for excellence in scholarship are named after the Reverend Simon J. McPherson.
-A sum of $3,000 was contributed in 1899 by his friends to establish prizes in English, philosophy, French, Spanish, and dramatics.
-The winners are chosen by the department heads and are announced at the Senior Honors Convocation.
+A sum of $3,000 was contributed in 1899 by his friends to establish prizes in English, philosophy, French, Spanish, and theater.
+The winners are chosen by the department chairs and are announced at the Senior Honors Convocation.

 The Edward H. Oppenheimer Memorial Prize Awards